xapids/Hub-Public/Nano Banana/README.md

 2. (Optional) Add canonical 3D-like views

-   * Use the prompt in [3D Modelling View Creator](./3D%20Modeling%20View%20Creator.md).
+   * Use the prompt in View Creator.
    * Inputs: the JSON from step 1 + a **focus area** and a `focus_key`.
    * Output: the same JSON, but with extra orbit-style camera views added to `views`.